The biggest hurdle blocking the way to your own small farm is, most of the time, money.

-- Providing 5-10% of the property price upfront
+- Providing 5-10% of the property price up front

 If you have all this information, know the property you want to buy and are sure about taking on a big loan, contact your preferred lender and ask for a quote.
-Here are is a link to the FSA loan program.
+Here is a link to the FSA loan program.

-What do I need to apply for a residential loan
+What do I need to apply for a residential loan?

-This documents are required to apply for a residential loan:
+These documents are required to apply for a residential loan: